mhmxs/calico-route-reflector-operator/README.md

 ## Roadmap

- * Etcd data store support
+ * Etcd data store support (Currently you have to edit manager's yaml manually)
  * Use custom resource instead of environment variables
  * Dedicated or preferred node label
  * Disallow node label